Swendude/codaisseur/week03/day04/notes.md

 # Todays lecture

 - Tokens
+    - Show our credentials (username & password) and get a keycard (token)
+        - POST username & password and get token
-    - Create a post ("/login") route that returns a token
+    - find a way to check the token (validate)
-    - Check for token in requests
+        - Receive the token with a request and check it in the route
 - Hashing
 - Patch/Put & Post (pets)